 Does your brand have a style guide?
 How does it compare against this list of six essential elements?
-Does it encourages creativity and out-of-the-box thinking?
+Does it encourage creativity and out-of-the-box thinking?

 Take some time to sit down with a design team and take a good look at your style guide.
 Or, if you don’t have one, contact a design team and start brainstorming.